 Throughout this document, some details have been removed from the publicly posted version for the protection of private and/or confidential information.
 This may include names, phone numbers, addresses, equipment details, locations of surface installments and information collected during consultation.

 DISTRIBUTION LIST

-Copies of this site-specific section work in conjunction with the Corporate Emergency Response Plan and are distributed according to the following distribution list.
-Overall responsibility for the distribution of the manuals rests with the Emergency Management (EM) Team.
+Copies of this site-specific section work in conjunction with the Corporate Emergency Response Plan (ERP) and are distributed according to the following distribution list.
+Overall responsibility for the distribution of the manual rests with Emergency Management.